 From the outset, finding an alternative to bank products takes time.
 While the fees of alternative providers are likely to be lower than their current bank offers, consumers are then faced with the prospect of moving their money to a third-party with whom they have no prior relationship or trust.

 Let’s imagine that a consumer takes a leap of faith and chooses a challenger’s product.
-Their new cheaper travel card is likely to be a prepaid card.
+Their new cheaper travel money card is likely to be a prepaid travel card.
 They transfer £1,000 to it and go off to Spain on holiday.
 Every day, they anxiously check their balance and keep topping it up.
-They get home with £100 still left on their card but, by the time of their next trip, the card has been lost.
+They get home with £100 still left on their travel money card but, by the time of their next trip, the card has been lost.
 While they enjoy reduced fees on each transaction, there are a number of compromises and inconveniences.